Increased supply of natural gas and stable delivery rates continue to benefit customers

-SURREY, BC, Nov.
-17, 2014 /CNW/ - FortisBC has received approval from the BC Utilities Commission (BCUC) to modify natural gas and propane rates.
-Beginning January 1, 2015 customers will see changes to their bill depending on where they live.
+SURREY, BC, Dec.
+2, 2013 /CNW/ - FortisBC has received approval from the BC Utilities Commission (BCUC) to modify natural gas and propane rates.
+Beginning January 1, 2014 customers will see varying changes to their bill depending on where they live.

 Every three months, FortisBC reviews natural gas and propane commodity rates with the BCUC to make sure rates passed on to customers cover the cost of purchasing the gas on their behalf.
 Factors affecting the market price of natural gas and propane in North America include weather, supply and demand and economic conditions.
 Propane prices are also influenced by global oil markets.

 Also, in this announcement the BCUC has set FortisBC's delivery and midstream rates, which are generally set once a year.
 The delivery portion of rates is what FortisBC charges to deliver natural gas and propane service to customers.
 It enables the company to recover its costs and make investments in its business that will benefit the evolving needs of customers and communities served.
 Midstream rates include charges FortisBC pays to other companies to store and transport natural gas.

 "FortisBC continues to strive to balance customer rate impacts and ensure our continued ability to provide safe and reliable natural gas service to our customers," said Des Brisay.

 Below are the specific changes for each region, effective January 1, 2014.
 The rate structures in the various regions can contribute to differences in commodity and midstream rates.

 Lower Mainland, Fraser Valley, Interior, North and the Kootenays